-Christopher Jones is a Minnesota-based illustrator and comic book artist, having worked for comic book publishers including DC, Marvel, Slave Labor Graphics, Image, Malibu, Caliber, and more.
-He is currently illustrating Parallel Man for FutureDude Entertainment.
+Christopher Jones is a Minnesota-based illustrator and comic book artist, having worked for comic book publishers including DC, Marvel, Titan, Slave Labor Graphics, Image, Malibu, Caliber, and more.

-Most of Christopher’s work in recent years has been penciling for DC Comics, including penciling and inking interiors and covers for Young Justice, based on the hit Cartoon Network animated TV series.
-The comic series was written by Greg Weisman, co-producer and head writer of the Young Justice TV show, which allowed allowed the stories for the comic to be part of the canon of the show and much more integrated with the show’s storyline than is typical of tie-in media.
+Much of Christopher’s work has been penciling and inking for DC Comics.
+Christopher was the regular series artist on Young Justice, based on the popular Cartoon Network animated TV series.
+He penciled and inked both stories and covers for the comic title, which was written by Greg Weisman, co-producer and head writer of the Young Justice TV show, allowing the stories for the comic to much more closely integrated with the show’s story line than is typical of tie-in media.
+He also contributed to DC’s popular Batman ’66 title, based on the 1960’s Batman TV Series with Adam West, written by Jeff Parker.

 Christopher’s other work for DC Comics includes Batman & Robin, Day of Judgment and the cult series Young Heroes in Love.
 He has also done extensive work for DC’s Licensing department, providing everything from promotional artwork to character turns for action figure design, in styles ranging from a mainstream superhero style to matching the animation style of several different TV shows.